sftcd/tinfoil/README.md

 situation, so any argument that mail senders and receivers do not expect confidentiality is sadly outdated.

-- As another example, consider (vanity domain) web sites where the domain holder doesn't have shell access to the machine that hosts the web site.
-(Wordpress.com has millions of such users, as to many many other sites.)
+1. As another example, consider (esp. vanity domain) web sites where the domain holder doesn't have shell access to the machine that hosts the web site.
 If the hoster in that case turns on this interface and provides private DH values to someone who has access to the ciphertext TLS packets, then that is